Elizabeth Garrett (USC Provost, 2010 – 2014)

 Lloyd Armstrong (USC Provost, 1993 – 2005)

 Lloyd Armstrong is the recipient of USC’s highest honor, the Presidential Medallion.
 USC’s provost emeritus, he served as the university’s chief academic officer from 1993 to 2005.
-During that time, he was the driving force behind USC’s dramatic rise in various national rankings over the past decade.
-His accomplishments include the overhaul of the core undergraduate curriculum and the university’s student-recruitment program, as well as the creation and implementation of the 1994 Strategic Plan and its 1998 update – all of which have transformed USC into one of the most selective universities in the country.
+During that time, he was the driving force behind USC’s dramatic rise in various national rankings.
+His accomplishments include the overhaul of the core undergraduate curriculum and the university’s student-recruitment program, as well as the creation and implementation of the 1994 Strategic Plan and its 1998 update – all of which helped transform USC into one of the most selective universities in the country.
 A physicist who earned his Ph.D. from UC Berkeley before becoming dean of the School of Arts and Sciences at Johns Hopkins University, Dr. Armstrong joined the Rossier School’s Pullias Center for Higher Education as an affiliated professor focusing on issues of university leadership, knowledge production and change.

 Cornelius J. Pings (USC Provost, 1981 – 1993)